Osiris-Team/A/README.md

 an otherwise very large file into multiple smaller files, since an Object Block has access to the code of all the other related blocks (except for optional Object Blocks).

-Besides that it allows "true" functionality extension of existing Objects (for example from an Object of another library) with no need of code refactoring.
+Besides that it allows "true" functionality extension of existing Objects (for example from an Object of another library, or even primitive types) with no need of code refactoring.

 Brain:
 ```
-object block of Person
+part of Person
 ```

 Hand:
 ```
-optional object block of Person
+optional part of Person
 ```

 Usage in Main.a: